 “Plastic pollution is an international problem requiring world attention and cooperation.”

-June 27.- 28 Volvo Ocean Race - Ocean Summits, The Hague, Netherlands.
+June 25.- 28 Volvo Ocean Race - Ocean Summits, The Hague, Netherlands.
 During the 2017-18 Volvo Ocean Race, a series of Ocean Summits have been organized at a range of stopovers as a key part of our sustainability program.
 The seven Ocean Summits are bringing together the worlds of sport, industry, government, science and ocean advocates to showcase innovative solutions and announcements to combat the global crisis of ocean plastic pollution.
-I will be joining other speakers on the 28th.

 June 6 - 8.
 National Junior Zero Waste Brasil Youth Congress in Brazil.
 III Congresso Nacional da Juventude Lixo Zero Brasil - 2018.
 The Youth Congress is headquartered in the city of São José dos Campos.
 Hello Brasilia!
 Zero waste rules!
 When Maria Koijck was building the green bottle swan with volunteers at the pond in Brasilia, they ran out of bottles.
 All of a sudden, waste became a resource as they searched the streets for more.
 This is what inspires her as an artist---seeing that change means a lot to a zero waster.
 During my presentation at the Zero Waste Cities Conference.
 I'm smiling, however, some cried when they heard about the plastic plague.
 A wonderful band with instruments made from waste created great music.